-3.7.2 Responsibility for Equipment Ratings
+3.7.2 Transmission Service Provider Responsibilities for Equipment Ratings

-- (1) TSPs are responsible for determining the Rating of their Facilities and shall send the methodology used to ERCOT in accordance with paragraph (3) of Protocol Section 3.10, Network Operations Modeling and Telemetry.
-Technical limits established for the operation of Transmission Elements and associated equipment shall be applied consistently in engineering and planning studies, Real-Time security analyses, and operator actions. - (2) TSPs shall provide to ERCOT all nominal Transmission Element Ratings. - (3) In operating the ERCOT Transmission Grid, ERCOT shall use these Ratings as follows: - (a) ERCOT shall limit pre-contingency flows to enforce the Normal Rating. - (b) If a valid Remedial Action Plan (RAP) is unavailable to unload the Transmission Element post contingency or the pre-contingency loading is greater than 90% of the Normal Rating, ERCOT shall enforce pre-contingency system operating limit(s) to control the post contingency loading of the Transmission Element to levels below the Emergency Rating.
-The enforcement shall be implemented in a manner such that the post contingency loading will be at, or below, Normal Rating within two hours. - (c) If an RAP is documented at ERCOT to relieve the loading on the Transmission Element within 15 minutes, ERCOT shall enforce pre-contingency system operating limit(s) to control the post contingency loading of the Transmission Element to levels below the 15-Minute Rating.
-The enforcement shall be implemented in a manner such that the post-contingency loading will be at, or below, Emergency Rating within 15 minutes. - (d) ERCOT shall use best efforts to restore all Transmission Elements to within Normal Ratings as soon as practicable, based on Good Utility Practice.
+(1) TSPs that own Transmission Facilities are responsible for determining the Ratings of their Transmission Facilities and shall send the methodology used to ERCOT in accordance with the Protocols.
+Technical limits established for the operation of

+- Transmission Facilities and associated equipment shall be applied consistently in engineering and planning studies, Real-Time security analyses, and operator actions. - (2) TSPs owners of Transmission Facilities shall provide to ERCOT all nominal Transmission Facility Ratings. - (3) In operating the ERCOT Transmission Grid, ERCOT shall use these Ratings as follows: - (a) ERCOT shall limit pre-contingency flows to enforce the Normal Rating. - (b) If an approved Remedial Action Plan (RAP) is unavailable to unload the Transmission Facility post-contingency, ERCOT shall control the post-contingency loading of the Transmission Facility to levels below the Emergency Rating. - (c) If an approved RAP is available, ERCOT shall control the post-contingency loading of the Transmission Facility to levels below the 15-Minute Rating.
+The RAP shall be implemented in a manner such that the RAP post-implementation loading will be at, or below, the Emergency Rating within 15 minutes and subsequently at or below Normal Rating within two hours. - (d) ERCOT shall use best efforts to restore all Transmission Facilities to within Normal Ratings as soon as practicable, based on Good Utility Practice.